laurikallio/CV/README.md

-Please download pdf for best quality and working links
+Please download the pdf for best quality and working links